ajr32yfewyhwery987/my-first-project/README.md

 # My First Project
-A simple C program that prints a greeting message .
+A simple C program that prints a greeting message.
 # # How to run
 ‘‘‘ bash
 gcc hello . c -o hello